SpecFlowOSS/docs.specflow.org/roadmap.md

   - We will enable a way to connect, write, edit and save Gherkin feature files directly from a Git repository without the need of using an IDE.

+- Real-time collaboration for Gherkin feature files.

+  - We will enable a way to simultaneously write and edit the same Gherkin feature file at the same time together with your team.

 ## Later
 ---
-- Quickly share a feature file with a team member/stakeholder.

-   - We will add the capability to open, save and share your written Gherkin feature files with our [free Online Gherkin Editor](https://specflow.org/gherkin-editor/) and  [GitHub Gist](https://gist.github.com/discover).
-Draft or write your next feature file or scenario and quickly get feedback from your team or stakeholders.
-Please [leave us your feedback](https://support.specflow.org/hc/en-us/community/posts/360014576238--Online-Gherkin-Editor-Share-a-feature-file-with-GitHub-Gist).

 - Write and edit Gherkin feature files directly on a Backlog Item.